 - 5% stolen from a friend or relative

 - 1% from theft from medical practice or pharmacy

-- Less 1% from internet
+- Less than 1% obtain them from the internet

 Studies also reveal the source of the majority of these drugs was a single legal prescriber.